Stowe House: The restoration of the house and gardens

 Since the 1848 sale, the maintenance of the house and gardens was neglected.
 Although Stowe's future was given reprieve in 1923, when it was repurposed as a school, they were unable to maintain the gardens and park.
 Though the school tried its best it was obvious by the 1980s that a major restoration was needed.
 In 1990, the National Trust became responsible for the gardens.

 On taking over ownership of the gardens the National Trust commissioned a survey on which to base a restoration strategy.
 Individual trees, boundaries, buildings, lakes, paths and fences were mapped.
 The first principle was to keep all buildings and planted features that were in existence by the time the last plan of the garden in 1843 was created.
 Another was to restore the main views and axes of the garden.
-The process was greatly helped by the Stowe Papers, some 350,000 documents that are now in the collection of the Huntington Library, containing extensive and detailed information on the creation of both the house and gardens.
+The process was greatly helped by the Stowe Papers, some 350,000 documents that are now in the collection of the Huntington Library in California, containing extensive and detailed information on the creation of both the house and gardens.

 The first large-scale operation was to dredge the lakes and other water features.
 320,000 tonnes of silt had to be removed.
 The wall of the ha-ha had largely collapsed and had to be rebuilt by hand.
 It was also found that very few trees survived before the 3rd Duke's time; he had all the mature trees felled to sell for their timber in order to raise cash.
 There had been a few plantings of commercial softwood, including a spruce plantation on the site of the Saxon Deities (largely by John Michael Rysbrack placed 1728–1730).
 These were felled.
 Further thinning was carried out, including reopening views between the various buildings and monuments.
 Replanting of 20,000 trees and shrubs followed, using species present in the original garden.
 Paths which had become overgrown were re-excavated and eventually covered in gravel from local pits.